-Terry Paranych and his team are proud to support organizations at home in Edmonton and across Canada that make a profound difference in everyday lives.
+Paranych team are proud to support organizations at home in Edmonton and across Canada that make a profound difference in everyday lives.
 Our agents and associates are dedicated to making their local communities stronger, regularly contributing time and dollars to charitable organizations and local causes.

 Mazankowski Alberta Heart Institute

 The first of its kind in Western Canada, the Mazankowski Alberta Heart Institute provides a full range of health care services focusing on the prevention and treatment of heart disease, heart transplantation and pediatric cardiac surgery.
 The Mazankowski Alberta Heart Institute works closely with the Stollery Children's Hospital and other University of Alberta Hospital facilities to ensure the highest quality of care for children and adults with congenital heart defects.
 The Institute houses a major research facility in its lower level with strong ties to the larger cardiovascular research community, and is dedicated to enhancing Canada's heart and heart disease research capacity.

 Less than 5% of all those who go into cardiac arrest outside of the hospital survive.